22 posts • Page 1 of 1

 I kept hearing quotes on the news along the lines of "the victims were in the wrong place at the wrong time", as if they were to blame in some way

 Sorry.... this dangerously unstable wall was in the wrong place - right next to a public thoroughfare.
 When did "the world's most liveable city" suddenly become a third-world country with no Public & OH&S standards???
-"Freak gust of wind" my foot - Grocon are in deep showtime (but I'm sure their lawyers are already onto it)
+"Freak gust of wind" my foot - Grocon are in deep !!
+BAN ME NOW FOR SWEARING !! (but I'm sure their lawyers are already onto it)

 This tragedy should never have happened!!!